mapbox/ecs-watchbot/docs/worker-runtime-details.md

 Name | Description
 --- | ---
-Subject | the message's subject
-Message | the message's body
-MessageId | the message's ID defined by SQS SentTimestamp | the time the message was sent ApproximateFirstReceiveTimestamp | the time the message was first attempted
+Subject | the message's subject, parsed by `JSON.parse` Message | the message's body, parsed by `JSON.parse` MessageId | the message's ID defined by SQS SentTimestamp | the time the message was sent ApproximateFirstReceiveTimestamp | the time the message was first attempted